mikeizbicki/ucr-cs100/textbook/using-bash/shell-scripts/README.md

 done
 ```

-At first, I set variable 'X' equal to 0; the condition of the 'while' loop is $X if it is less than or equal to 10.
-Then 'do' the commands.
-We use 'done' to finish the loop.
+At first, I set variable `X` equal to 0; the condition of the `while` loop is $X if it is less than or equal to 10.
+Then `do` the commands.
+We use `done` to finish the loop.

 For more details, please check this link: http://linux.die.net/man/1/while

 ####until

-In order to do the same work as 'while', the condition of 'until' is the reverse condition of 'while'.
+In order to do the same work as `while`, the condition of `until` is the reverse condition of `while`.
 For example:

 ```
 #!/bin/bash